 Effective communication with shareholders and other stakeholders is fundamental in maintaining Remgro’s reputation as an investment partner of choice.
 Remgro utilises a wide variety of communication methods to ensure that its communication with stakeholders is clear and understandable, as well as transparent, balanced and truthful, and sets out all relevant facts, whether positive or negative.
 Care is taken to ensure that engagement with stakeholders is, where appropriate, not just one-way communication but constructive, partnership-based engagement.
 This ensures that all legitimate stakeholder expectations are identified and addressed as far as possible.

 Communication with investors is based on the principles of timely, balanced, clear and transparent information.
 In this regard the investment community has access to the same information as Remgro shareholders.
 Firm protocols are in place to control the nature, extent and frequency of communication with investors.
-Shareholders and the investment community are encouraged to attend Remgro’s Annual General Meetings where topical matters are discussed openly.
-Further interactions with institutional investors take place twice a year at the dial-in interim and final results presentations, where questions can be directed to the CEO and CFO.
-The investment community is encouraged to contact the Remgro Investor Relations Manager directly for any investor related queries.
-The most recent and historic financial and other information is published on the Company’s website.
+Shareholders and the investment community are encouraged to attend Remgro’s AGMs where topical matters are discussed openly.
+Further interactions with institutional investors take place at least twice a year at the dial-in interim and final results presentations, where questions can be directed to the CEO and CFO.
+Outside of these, the management team from time to time participates in our investor platforms where focused engagements are held in order to ensure alignment with our investor community and that the Remgro equity story is widely understood and reflected in prevailing capital markets valuations.
+Remgro aims to continually improve on our communications, messaging and disclosure as a catalyst to enable our shareholders to understand management’s view on value.
+We believe transparent communication also better positions us to enlist wider institutional coverage and in turn provide us increased visibility to international capital markets for greater investment.
+We, however, remain disciplined to balance our need to communicate with the investor community with the need to avoid information asymmetry and to ensure compliance with relevant disclosure requirements and regulations in terms of our Listings Requirements.
+To this end, our shareholders and the investment community at large are encouraged to contact our Remgro investor relations manager directly for any investor related queries.
+The investor relations contact details are available on the investor segment.

-The Board is available to engage at the Annual General Meeting of Remgro and to respond to shareholders’ queries on how the Board executed its governance duties.
-The designated partner of the external audit firm also attends the Annual General Meeting.
-The results of Remgro’s Annual General Meeting are publicly available on the Stock Exchange News Service (SENS).
+The Board is available to engage at the AGM of Remgro and to respond to shareholders’ queries on how the Board executed its governance duties.
+The designated partner of the external audit firm also attends the AGM.
+The results of Remgro’s AGM are publicly available on the Stock Exchange News Service (SENS).

 Remgro, like other organisations, has many economic impacts on its stakeholders through, inter alia, the generation and distribution of value, the creation of employment opportunities, remunerating employees fairly and competitively, paying taxes and CSI initiatives.
 Remgro continuously manages these impacts and engages with stakeholders on matters relevant to them.